 Mixtures are combinations of two or more substances that maintain their individual properties and can be separated by physical means.
 They are versatile and exist in many forms, from solutions to heterogeneous mixtures.

-Compounds are chemical amalgamations of two or more elements in fixed ratios, with unique properties that differ from those of their individual elements.
+Compounds are chemical amalgamations of two or more elements in fixed ratios, with unique properties that differ from those of their elements.
 They play a fundamental role in chemical reactions and the creation of new substances.

 These categories not only help us classify and understand the materials around us but also provide insight into the intricate processes that govern the natural and synthetic worlds.
 Whether you’re studying the molecular structure of a new compound or simply mixing ingredients in your kitchen, the principles of elements-mixtures-compounds are at play, revealing the complexity and beauty of chemistry.